-An MBA stands for a Master of Business Administration, so it falls under the general umbrella of Masters degrees as part of the social sciences discipline, however, it focuses much more on acquiring and improving business skills, for example, accounting, employee relations and management.
+An MBA stands for a Master of Business Administration, so it falls under the general umbrella of Masters degrees as part of the business and management discipline, however, it focuses much more on acquiring and improving business skills, for example, accounting, employee relations and management.

 Whilst many Masters degree programmes could include elements of business development and skills, none go into as much depth or detail as an actual MBA would do, making them the qualification of choice for those who want a career in business – whether as an entrepreneur or within a company.